Luger-Lab/AUC-analysis/plotting/README.md

 4. After marker selection, `multi_vHW.py` will ask the users to choose a legend location.
   - Similarly to marker selection, the script will only continue after the user is happy with their selection for the legend location.
 5. Once the user is satisfied with their marker and legend location choices, the script will ask for a filename to which the plot will be saved (in PDF format).

+An example file ("example_multi_vHW.csv") for exploring this script is provided, and this data comes from Edwards et al. "Practical Analytical Ultracentrifugation: a guide to the application of fluorescence and absorbance AUC to biological macromolecules" *Submitted*.

 ## titration_gradient.py